CONSTITUTION OF THE ABBEY-PRINCIPALITY OF SAN LUIGI

 39. The Prince-Abbot is responsible for the appointment of his successor.
 His successor must be a bishop who is in the Apostolic Succession of E.A.D.M., the Apostolic Episcopal Church and the previous Prince-Abbots of San Luigi.
 In the event that the Prince-Abbot dies, is permanently incapacitated or otherwise leaves office without having named a successor, power of such election is given to the Supreme Council acting on his behalf.

-40. Only men are eligible to succeed to the title of Prince-Abbot.
+40. Only males are eligible to succeed to the title of Prince-Abbot.

 41. The Prince-Abbot may be married, in which case his wife shall bear the courtesy title of Princess (Principessa).
 His children bear the courtesy title of Duke or Duchess de San Luigi unless possessing a title in their own right.